Killing of Jonathan Lewis: Lawsuits

 On April 9, 2025, Mellisa Ready filed a lawsuit against the Clark County School District, accusing them and Sandra Corona, the owner of the property where the beating occurred, of wrongful death and negligence.
-The lawsuit alleges that the beating took place on an area "adjacent to and partially on" Corona's property in the 1300 block of North 21st Street and the location was a "known gathering spot" for students and that there had been prior fights and criminal activity in the vicinity.
-In addition, Ready states that the district "failed to take reasonable steps to supervise students in or near the area, implement preventive measures, or notify law enforcement", the perpetrators "were known to the school administration and had exhibited prior aggressive or violent behavior", and there had been at least one altercation or conflict involving Lewis or his peers prior and school staff "were on notice or should have been on notice of escalating tensions."
+The lawsuit alleges that the beating took place in an area "adjacent to and partially on" Corona's property in the 1300 block of North 21st Street and the location was a "known gathering spot" for students and that there had been prior fights and criminal activity in the vicinity.
+In addition, Ready states that the district "failed to take reasonable steps to supervise students in or near the area, implement preventive measures, or notify law enforcement", the perpetrators "were known to the school administration and had exhibited prior aggressive or violent behavior", and there had been at least one altercation or conflict involving Lewis or his peers previously and school staff "were on notice or should have been on notice of escalating tensions."
 In June 2025, Corona countered that it was not her responsibility to prevent the assault, arguing that under state law regarding trespasser liability, a property owner has no independent duty to advise of dangerous conditions or potential dangers to other people.
 However, Ready rejected this argument, with her attorney Richard Young stating that she did not concede that Corona was free from responsibility and there was also no evidence that the people involved in the attack were trespassers as defined by state statute.

-On August 7, 2025, Jonathan Lewis Sr. filed a lawsuit against Clark County School District similar to the one filed by the victims mother.
+On August 7, 2025, Jonathan Lewis Sr. filed a lawsuit against the Clark County School District similar to the one filed by the victim's mother.